-International Military Students

-An IMS is a foreign national, with military or civilian status of their foreign government, who is receiving education or training or is touring U.S. government activities under the sponsorship of the security assistance training program.
+International Military Students An IMS is a foreign national, with military or civilian status of their foreign government, who is receiving education or training or is touring U.S. government activities under the sponsorship of the security assistance training program.
 DOD provides education and training to IMS through formal or informal periods of instruction in a classroom or field training environment, or via correspondence or other forms of distance learning and computer-aided instruction taught in the U.S. or overseas.
 For example, IMS can attend DOD training courses on disaster response, flying aircraft, and explosive ordnance disposal.

-Nearly 38,000 IMS representing 177 countries participated in training courses hosted on DOD sites in the U.S. from October 1, 2019, through March 31, 2023, according to training management data from the Defense Security Cooperation Agency's Security Cooperation-Training

-13DSCA Manual 5105.38-M, Electronic Security Assistance Management Manual (as of December 2023).
+Nearly 38,000 IMS representing 177 countries participated in training courses hosted on DOD sites in the U.S. from October 1, 2019, through March 31, 2023, according to training management data from the Defense Security Cooperation Agency's Security Cooperation-Training Management System.
+Eight countries had over 1,000 IMS participate in training courses at DOD sites in the U.S.: Colombia, Saudi Arabia, Canada, Jordan, United Kingdom, United Arab Emirates; Singapore; and DSCA Manual 5105.38-M, Electronic Security Assistance Management Manual (as of December 2023).
 An IMS could also hold dual U.S. citizenship with another country.

-Management System.14 Eight countries had over 1,000 IMS participate in training courses at DOD sites in the U.S.: Colombia, Saudi Arabia, Canada, Jordan, United Kingdom, United Arab Emirates; Singapore; and Italy.
+Under the data, the same individual may have represented their country as an IMS more than once during this period.
+That is, the IMS may have entered the U.S. more than one time to participate in a training course or unique set of training courses.
+In addition, these data are DOD training management data, not admissions data from the Department of Homeland Security.
+A visa holder must present himself or herself for inspection at a U.S. port of entry by an officer with DHS's U.S. Customs and Border Protection to determine admissibility.
+See 8 U.S.C. §§ 1185 (U.S. travel controls), 1225 (immigration inspections of applicants for admission); 19 U.S.C. §§ 1461, 1467 (customs inspections of persons, merchandise and baggage)."

+Italy.
 Together, these countries accounted for nearly 32 percent of total IMS during this period (12,079 of 37,802).